JavierTobar/Concurrency/README.md

 # Concurrency

-This repo is meant to showcase different implementations of concurrency in Java.
+This repo is meant to showcase different implementations of concurrency in Java and C.

-It highlights potential problems as well as their corresponding solutions.
+The main purpose of this project is to familiarize myself with potential problems and solutions for multi-threadinng.